 SuperTrans Medical has also identified a number of promising candidates which target Gram-positive and Gram-negative pathogens, including 3rd-generation Cephalosporin and Carbapenem-resistant strains.

-For additional reading on the in vivo targeting of E. coli by one of our candidate molecules, please follow this link: Neville & Rendell et al Antimicrobial Agents and Chemotherapy 2021 in press.
+For additional reading on the in vivo targeting of E. coli by one of our candidate molecules, please follow this link: Neville & Rendell et al Antimicrobial Agents and Chemotherapy 2021, 65, e02416-20.

 Additionally, two previous publications describe the technology and its application in the targeting of MRSA and E. coli (Cegelski & Wender et al ACS Chem.
 Biol.
 2019, 14, 2065; J. Am.
 Chem.
 Soc.
 2018, 140, 16140).